mmcgreal/booktime/README.md

 # BookTime
 * BookTime will provide users with easy access to their favorite novels, biographies, short stories, and more!
 Users will be able to search for a specific book based on title, author, or a key word.
+Individual accounts will allow users to store and organuze books in different libraries.
 Each book entry will contain:
 	*A plot summary
 	*An MLA citation
 	*Links to purchase the book